lkesteloot/PiSlide/README.md

   or toggle mute.
 * It displays the time.

+# Using the software

+* The left and right arrow keys move to the previous and next slide.
+* The space bar toggles pausing the slide show.
+After a few minutes the slide show is automatically unpaused.
+* The "L" and "R" keys rotate the photo left and right.
+The photo file on disk is unmodified; only the way it's displayed is affected.
+* The digits "1" to "5" rate the photo.
+The default rating is 3, and the default filter only shows photos with a rating of at least 3.
+Here is the suggested way to think about these numbers:
+  * A "1" means "I'm okay deleting this photo."
+  * A "2" means "I don't want to show this photo on this slide show."
+  * A "3" means "This photo is good enough to show on this slide show."
+This is the default value.
+  * A "4" means "For a party we should only show these photos."
+You can use the `--min_rating` command-line flag to only show photos with a rating of 4 or above.
+  * A "5" means "On my deathbed I want to flip through a photo album with this photo in it."
+* The "E" key emails the photo.
+* The "Shift-Q" key quits the program.
+* The "Shift-D" key toggles some debugging information.
+* If you have a Sonos system hooked up, the follow keys are also enabled:
+  * The "M" key toggles mute.
+  * The "S" key stops the music.
+  * The "F1" to "F10" keys play the corresponding radio station in your Sonos radio station favorites list.

 # Configuring the software

 Copy the file `config_example.py` to `config.py` and edit the values.
 The software pre-processes images into a parallel directory, so find a place for those (not necessarily a sibling of the original, as suggested by the example config file).

+Pip install the following packages:

+* `pi3d`
+* `soco` if you want to control a Sonos.
+* `boto3` if you want to send emails.

 # Configuring the Raspberry Pi